Queen Camilla: Literacy

 In October 2021, Camilla was announced as patron of Silver Stories, a charity that links young people to the elderly by encouraging them to read stories over telephone.
 In May 2022, she became patron of Book Aid International, a role previously held by Prince Philip from 1966 until his death in 2021.
 In July 2022 and ahead of her 75th birthday, she launched her Birthday Books Project, with the aim of providing wellbeing and happiness-themed mini libraries at 75 primary schools from disadvantaged areas in the United Kingdom.
+She received a Gold Blue Peter badge in 2023 for her work highlighting the importance of literacy and reading.
 In May 2023, as patron of the National Literacy Trust, Camilla opened the first Coronation library at Shirehampton Primary School in Bristol, and 50 Coronation libraries will be created for children in communities with low levels of literacy across the United Kingdom in 2023 and 2024.
 In September 2023, she launched a new UK-France literary prize with Brigitte Macron, the Entente Littéraire Prize at the Bibliothèque nationale de France (BnF) in Paris.
 The Entente Littéraire Prize will recognise Young Adult (YA) Fiction and allow UK and French citizens to share joint literary experiences, reinforcing cultural ties whilst celebrating the joys of reading.
 In January 2024, twenty new manuscripts by different authors were added to the miniature library of Queen Mary's Dolls' House as part of the Modern-Day Miniature Library project headed by Camilla to reflect Britain's modern literature.
+To mark her 79th birthday and the National Year of Reading, Camilla launched a nationwide Christmas initiative, organised by the National Literacy Trust, to give every Year 6 and P6 child in the UK a special edition of Katherine Rundell's Impossible Creatures, complete with a royal stamp and her personal message, to promote children's literacy.